HypeCheck

 What It Doesn't Do

-Not a proven weight loss solution on its own.
-Won't dramatically lower blood sugar in healthy people.
-Not a substitute for a high-fiber diet.
-No evidence from provided studies that it treats IBS, SIBO, or any diagnosed gut condition.
-Don't expect overnight results — fiber works gradually.
+Not a weight loss solution on its own.
+Won't replace a balanced diet for gut health.
+No evidence from provided studies that it treats IBS, Crohn's, or any diagnosed digestive disease.
+Don't expect dramatic results — fiber supplements are supportive, not curative.

 Evidence-Based Benefits